 Moonima - Maldives LiveaboardInquiry

-M/Y Moonima is a Maldivian made motor yacht (30m x 10m), one of the best “classic” superior class in the market, and with its 8 cabins comfortably accommodates 16 and more guests (using the possibility to accommodate 3 pax in some double/twin rooms).
+M/Y Moonima is a Maldivian made motor yacht (30m x 10m), one of the best “classic” superior class in the market, and with its 10 cabins comfortably accommodates 18 guests.

-Moonima has been completely renovated in summer 2015 to the highest standards of safety and service, offering a cozy and pleasant atmosphere with spacious cabins, lounge areas and open spaces.
+Moonima has been renovated in 2021 to the highest standards of safety and service, offering a cozy and pleasant atmosphere with spacious cabins, lounge areas and open spaces.

 Moonima - schedule

 Moonima - gallery

 Prices are per person per trip and in USD based on 2 persons sharing a cabin.

 Exact pricing is available on the schedule here as prices vary dependant on the time of year, destination and the length of the trip and sometimes special offers are available.

 Please note: The minimum experience level requirement for trips on Mooninma is Advanced open water level and 50 logged dives for all trips.

 Wi-Fi internet access (if available in navigation area)